European Congress of Ethnic Religions

-The European Congress of Ethnic Religions (ECER) is an organisation for cooperation among associations that promote the ethnic religions of Europe.
+European Congress of Ethnic Religions (ECER) is an organisation for cooperation among associations that promote the ethnic religions of Europe.

 The primary goal of the ECER is the strengthening of pre-Christian religious traditions of Europe, emphasizing and fostering their ties with modern pagan movements.

 History

 A "World Pagan Congress" was hosted in June 1998 in Vilnius, Lithuania, organized by Jonas Trinkūnas of Romuva, a Lithuanian neopagan organization.
 It was attended by members from a number of neopagan organizations from Europe and North America, as well as observers from the academic field.
 At the meeting it was decided to make the congress an annual event and to form an organization around it.

 The organization's name was the result of a day-long passionate debate.
 The words "pagan" and "heathen" were rejected because of their perceived cultural associations with immorality, violence and backwardness.
-The word "polytheistic" was also rejected as an oversimplification.
 "Indigenous" was seen as satisfactory on a linguistic level, but was voted down with regard to its established use by groups distinguished from European colonizers.
 Other suggestions were terms along the lines of "old religion" and "ancestral religion".
 "Ethnic", the Greek equivalent to the Latin paganus in early Christian sources, was eventually agreed on.
-The word's history and the connection to ethnology were things that appealed to the majority of the participants.
+The word's history and the connection to ethnology appealed to most participants.

 To avoid misunderstandings, the founding declaration of the organization makes clear that ethnic here does not refer to ethnic politics.
 The founding member Denis Dornoy also clarified this in the organization's newsletter The Oaks in 1999: